 Context, Rowan, is everything.
 Lampooning 16th century puritanical zealotry or ecclesiastical corruption, in the 1980s carried no risk of inflaming majoritarian sentiment against any segment of society.
 There was no overarching context of anti-puritanical/ecclesiastical bigotry and violence.
 Sadly, in the 2010s abuse of and violence towards visibly Muslim women (i.e. those who don the headscarf or face veil) is a very serious problem.
 There is a tendency by some to dismiss such a phenomena, to refer to it contemptuously as “whining” and “victimhood seeking”.
 Such talk brings back painful memories of my personal experiences of racism growing up as a child of South Asian immigrants in an overwhelmingly White town in the Home Counties.
 Unless you have experienced the humiliation of being insulted, mocked and demeaned (sometimes physically assaulted) by complete strangers to whom you have done no harm and with a certain degree of regularity, I’m afraid you just won’t get it, Rowan.
 Trust me on that one.

 Furthermore, Boris is not a comedian (at least not by profession though by vocation quite possibly) but a senior politician in the current party of governance.
 It behoves someone who spent eight years as mayor of a city as diverse as modern-day London (with a Muslim population of around one million) and who until very recently was the Foreign Secretary, to be more judicious in his phraseology and to consider carefully the possible ramifications of his words.
 For someone of his standing to use such demeaning language can only empower and enable those elements in our society for whom disagreement is expressed not through the idiom of polite, reasoned discourse or satirical artistic productions but rather through vulgar acts of verbal and physical intimidation (most often against vulnerable individuals).
-While it may be the prevailing wisdom in Hampstead that the only response such language will likely elicit is an affected “You know I’ve never been too keen on those burqa thinga-me-jiggies either, good on Boris!
-Oh, would you pour me some more Chardonnay…” at next Saturday night’s dinner party, such a belief is not borne out by the reality.
+While it may be the case in Hampstead or Chelsea that such interventions merely elicit an affected “You know I’ve never been too keen on those burqa thinga-me-jiggies either, good on Boris!
+Oh, would you pour me some more Chardonnay…” at Saturday night dinner parties, this is not reflective of the wider reality.

 Not everyone had the luxury of attending Oxbridge, Rowan and not everyone is cerebral (or well intentioned) enough to be able to castigate an idea without causing alarm and fear to its votaries.
 In fact, I would posit that vast swathes of the British populace struggle with such nuance even if it might be obvious to you and those of your social milieu.